 Samsung has made it clear that the company will be paying royalty payments to Nokia.
 Again, the clear parameters of this term have not been discussed or made public.

 This deal comes at a crucial time when almost all the other tech giants in the market are engaged in inventing something or the other.
 Evidently, this deal between Samsung and Nokia will push both companies forward.

-It is crucial to mention here that Nokia’s patent portfolio comprises around 20,000 patent families, which include over 3,500 declared essential to 5G.
+It is crucial to mention that Nokia’s patent portfolio comprises around 20,000 patent families, including over 3,500 declared essential to 5G.

-Whereas this may indicate hogging of the essential patents, without a doubt, it will definitely push forward the innovations of both the companies and will work towards developing a more efficient technology.
+Whereas this may indicate the hogging of essential patents, without a doubt, it will definitely push forward the innovations of both companies and will work towards developing a more efficient technology.

-The U.S. International Trade Commission is now responsible for validating this claim’s authenticity, and thereby, the department mentioned last month that it would open an investigation following Ericsson’s claim that accused Samsung of infringing on some of Ericsson’s patents.
+The U.S. International Trade Commission is now responsible for validating this claim’s authenticity.
+The department mentioned last month that it would open an investigation following Ericsson’s claim that accused Samsung of infringing on some of Ericsson’s patents.